 Here are some key factors that set them apart:

-The stores are consistently clean, bright, and organized;
+The stores are clean, bright, and organized, without fail.

 These experiences are not just one-off great customer service moments but are part of a cohesive strategy that relies on employee training, creating a culture of helping, and employee benefits to ensure your workers are happy to be there.

-The companies that immediately came to mind was Bath and Body Works and Kohls.
+The companies that immediately came to mind were Bath and Body Works and Kohls.

 Bath and Body Works – I love the experience of both the store and the website, which I frequent.
 In-store, they encourage customers to try the products and assign them a sales associate to help them shop.